Sahel13/particle-pomdp/experiments/README.md

 ## Environment Support

 The algorithms have been tested on the following environments:
+- Pendulum: Continuous control task with partial observability
+- CartPole: Classic control task with partial observability
 - LightDark: A 2D navigation task with partial observability
-- CartPole: Classic control task with partial observability
-- Pendulum: Continuous control task with partial observability
+- Target: A 2D traingulation task with partial observability

 ## Logging